Title

 Background

-The Santa Barbara Essential Local Services Measure seeks voter approval to authorize a 1/2 cent sales tax to maintain city services.
-If approved, the Measure is estimated to generate approximately $15.6 million annually to support Santa Barbara's General Fund.
+The Santa Barbara Essential Local Services Measure (Measure I) seeks voter approval to authorize a 1/2 cent sales tax to maintain city services.
+If approved, Measure I is estimated to generate approximately $15.6 million annually to support Santa Barbara's General Fund.

 A “YES vote” approves the City’s proposal; a “NO vote” rejects the proposal.

-Santa Barbara Essential Local Services Measure Ballot Question
+Santa Barbara Essential Local Services Measure (Measure I) Ballot Question

 “Shall the measure maintaining 9-1-1 emergency/fire/paramedic/police response, keeping neighborhood fire stations open; improving housing affordability; addressing homelessness; keeping public areas/parks safe, clean; maintaining library services, stormwater protection; improving natural disaster preparedness; retaining local businesses/jobs, and for general government use; by establishing a ½¢ sales tax providing approximately $15,600,000 annually until ended by voters; requiring audits, public spending disclosure, all funds used locally, be adopted?”

-If approved by voters, the Measure will provide additional funding that could be used to:
+If approved by voters, Measure I will provide additional funding that could be used to:

 • Funding the recently created Local Housing Trust Fund